Frequently Asked Questions

 - Your prescription is sent to the pharmacy after your doctor signs off on the prescription.
 This can take time after your appointment.
 Your prescription will be there prior to your due date.

 - If you are due for a refill and for some reason it is not at the Pharmacy, have the pharmacy contact our office.
 You do not need to call the office.
 This can cause a delay in getting your medications sent.

 *Same Day Refills: Please allow 24-48 hours for the prescription to reach your pharmacy.
 You might want to call ahead to make sure it is there before making the trip.

-If you have any questions or comments please call 816-763-1559 and ask to speak to a nurse.
+If you have any questions or comments please call 816-763-1559 and ask to speak to a clinical staff member.